Prelude to the Mishima Incident: 1969 (Shōwa 44)

 The third trial enlistment, leading by Mishima to the new students, took place at the Camp Takigahara of the JGSDF Fuji School from March 1 to 29.
-At this time, Masahiro Ogawa (小川正洋), a close friend of Morita, participated in this trial enlistment, becoming a 3rd generation member.
+At this time, Masahiro Ogawa, a close friend of Morita, participated in this trial enlistment, becoming a 3rd generation member.
 From the same month 9 to 15, an advanced refresher course was also held for those who had enlisted before (1st and 2nd generation members).
 (Note: The refresher course lasted for three days and two nights and was held four times a year in March, June, September and November.)
 The reality of the Tatenokai, which was known by the public as "Toy soldiers," was that it had become an elite group that even surprised the JSDF officers.

 Journalist Henry Scott-Stokes covered the exercise of this March 1969 and published an article in The Times of London.
 When Stokes asked Morita, who was in the refresher course, why he joined the Tatenokai, he answered that he had decided to follow Mishima because he could grasp the relation between the Emperor and Mishima's mentality.
-On April 13, Thames Television, a London station that had read Stokes' article, came to cover the April regular meeting of the Tatenokai at Ichigaya Hall (市ヶ谷会館, Ichigaya Kaikan) and filmed the training.
+On April 13, Thames Television, a London station that had read Stokes' article, came to cover the April regular meeting of the Tatenokai at Ichigaya Hall (市ヶ谷会館) and filmed the training.
 Mishima invited Stokes and Thames Television reporter Peter Taylor to his home.

 On April 28, "Okinawa Day" (沖縄デー) (the day the Treaty of San Francisco came into effect in 1952), Mishima and Colonel Yamamoto observed the guerrilla activities and violent whirling demonstrations of the New Left Zengakuren.
 Afterwards, Mishima took Colonel Yamamoto to the National Theatre facing the Imperial Palace, where he guided an elevator to the basement abyss under the stage and said, "This basement is managed by a trusted friend of mine.
 Please feel free to use it any time."